thepetabyteproject/your/paper/paper.md

 used formats. `Your` was conceived initially to perform data ingestion for The Petabyte FRB search Project (TPP), which will uniformly search a large number of datasets from telescopes around the world for FRBs.
-As this project is going to process data in different formats from multiple telescopes worldwide, a unified reader was required to streamline the pipeline. `Your` implements a user-friendly interface to read and write in the data format of choice.
+As this project is going to process data in different formats from multiple telescopes worldwide, a unified reader was required to streamline the search pipeline. `Your` implements a user-friendly interface to read and write in the data format of choice.
 It also generates unified metadata corresponding to the input data file for a quick understanding of observation parameters and provides utilities to perform common data analysis operations. `Your` also provides several state-of-the-art radio frequency interference mitigation (RFI) algorithms [@agarwal2020; @nita2010], which